-So, you’re a First Time Buyer in Doncaster and saved up for your deposit (or got the green light from “Bank of Mum and Dad”) and made the decision to move home.
-What’s the next step?
-Getting prepared for a mortgage.
+If you’re a First Time Buyer in Doncaster and have saved up for your deposit (or got the green light from “Bank of Mum and Dad”, you may be wondering; what’s the next step?
+The answer is simple… Getting prepared for a mortgage.

 We’d recommend speaking to an experienced Mortgage Broker in Doncaster as early on in the process as possible, so you know how much you can borrow for a mortgage and how much it will all cost.
 Obtaining an up to date credit report should also be at the top of your list, you don’t want a meaningless squabble with your mobile phone provider holding you back from buying a home.
 Taking the above two steps will give you a meaningful expectation of how possible this is going to be and what your budget is.

 Your Mortgage Broker in Doncaster will obtain a fully credit-checked Agreement in Principle on your behalf but you’ll have to prove who you are, where you live and how much you earn.
 There really is loads of paperwork for you to get together so it’s a good idea to open a file for yourself and start collecting everything in advance.

 In terms of proving who you are you’ll need to produce some photo ID such as a Driving license or passport, if you’re a non-UK national working over here on a Visa you’ll need that too.

 In addition to the above you’ll need to prove where you live.
 You’ll need to produce a utility bill or original bank statement dated within the last 3 months.

 Further to the Mortgage Market Review of 2014 the analysis of your spending habits has become one of the most important determining factors in whether you’ll qualify for a mortgage or not.
 Your bank statements should evidence your income and regular expenditures.
 Lenders will not be happy to see gambling transactions on your account, nor will they like it if you go over an agreed overdraft limit or if your direct debits bounce regularly.